 Before investing, you need to define your risk sensitivity i.e. whether you’ve are high, moderate, or low-risk tolerance profile.

-As different investment options have different degree of risks, you can choose your investment options depending on your profile.
+As different investment options have different degrees of risks, you can choose your investment options depending on your profile.
 For example, if you have a high-risk tolerance, you may invest in stocks, mutual funds, real estate, etc. On the other hand, if risky investments keep you sleepless at nights, better to choose low-risk investment options like fixed deposits, PPF, bonds, etc.

 - Where Should You Invest Your Money?